Do I Have to File an Insurance Claim After an Accident?

 A white car just involved in a car crash at an intersection of a city street.
 What happens if you don't file a claim after a car accident?

 Car accidents are stressful in numerous ways.
-Worse, the thought of reporting the accident to your insurance company and possibly facing higher rates afterwards can easily add to this stress.
+Worse, the thought of reporting the accident to your insurance company and possibly facing higher rates afterward can easily add to this stress.

-Can You Just Decide NOT to Report an Accident?
+Can You Decide Not to Report an Accident?

 In many states, it is required that you not only report an accident to your insurance company, but also to the police.
 Not reporting an accident to police in these states can result in fines, misdemeanor charges, or even felony charges.
 To avoid paying fines or facing other legal consequences on top of the possibility of losing your auto insurance, be sure to always report an accident ASAP.